-3.1 The institution has adopted clearly defined written Institutional Objectives which are consistent with the institution's mission, stated in measurable terms, and approved and periodically reviewed by the institution's Board.
+3.1 The institution has adopted clearly defined written Institutional Objectives which are consistent with the institution's mission, are measurable, and approved and periodically reviewed by the institution's Board.
 (IER)

 4. Institutional Integrity

 The institution defines itself by a set of values which are central to its mission and objectives.
 These values and standards result in institutional operations that exemplify integrity.